Trump’s quest to overturn election runs into quiet resistance from local and state Republicans

 A similar dynamic was at play in Nevada, where the state party has been using its official social media accounts to solicit potential examples of voter fraud from whistleblowers but where officials have not taken steps to overturn Biden’s win.

-Nevada Secretary of State Barbara Cegavske, a Republican, published a statement earlier this week in which she denied she had met with any Republicans in Congress about the election results and distanced herself from the certification process.
+Nevada Secretary of State Barbara Cegavske, a Republican, published a statement this past week in which she denied she had met with any Republicans in Congress about the election results and distanced herself from the certification process.

 “At no point do I, as Secretary of State, have the authority to certify or not certify election results.
 Ultimately, it is the Governor who declares the outcomes and issues certificates of election,” she said in that statement.